 Betta fish are beautiful aquatic pets, but they require a great deal of maintenance.
-They can live in harmony without many difficulties when treated for properly.
+They can live in harmony without many difficulties when treated properly.
 Unfortunately, sometimes undesired problems may occur unexpectedly.
 One of the most common afflictions in betta fish is a health condition known as dropsy.
 This can leave the owner in fear for the health of their betta fish.

 Betta fish affected with dropsy can be cured.
 Dropsy is a common infection that can come about from dirty aquariums or extreme stress.
 The good news is that dropsy can be cured!
 Providing proper treatment for dropsy starts with a clean and stress-free aquarium.
 And with simple products found at your local pet store, dropsy doesn’t stand a chance.
-In this article we’ll cover the basics of the disease and how to treat it step-by-step.
+In this article, we’ll cover the basics of the disease and how to treat it step-by-step.